 Some Tigerland bars to temporarily close after staff, patrons test positive for COVID-19

+BATON ROUGE - The Department of Health confirmed Friday that at least 100 COVID-19 cases were reported among people who worked in or visited Tigerland this past weekend.

+The state says the outbreak was tied to multiple bars in Tigerland, and anyone who visited the area over the weekend should self-quarantine and watch themselves for symptoms.

-BATON ROUGE - JL's Place and Reggie's are closing for one week to test employees for COVID-19 and have both bars professionally cleaned after Tigerland patrons and employees have tested positive for the virus.
+JL's Place and Reggie's had already announced plans to close for one week to test employees for COVID-19 and have both bars professionally cleaned after word got out that several Tigerland patrons and employees tested positive for the virus.

 So far, a handful of employees have tested positive for COVID-19 at both JL's Place and Reggie's, according to the owner.